plone/training/theming/ttw-advanced_2.rst

 Xpath selector based attributes
 +++++++++++++++++++++++++++++++

-Sometimes the content or the theme does not have enough CSS markup to work reliably with CSS selectors.
-In such cases you may be able to use XPath selectors these use the unprefixed attributes ``theme`` and ``content``.
+Depending on complexity of the required selector it is sometimes necessary or more convenient to use XPath selectors instead of CSS selectors.
+XPath selectors use the unprefixed attributes ``theme`` and ``content``.
+The common XPath selector attributes include:

 theme
     Used to select target elements from the theme using Xpath selectors